 - Missing the big picture — When goals are too specific, studies have shown how “goals can focus attention so narrowly that people overlook other important features of a task.”
 For example, new ideas or feedback that are brought forward can often be ignored or seen as irrelevant, when in fact they are salient to the task at hand.

 - Optimizing for short-term, over long-term — Yes, goals give clarity, but their narrowness can come at a cost.
-It’s easy to react to immediate outcomes, and focus “myopically on short-term gains and to lose sight of the potential devastating long-term effects on the organization.”
+It’s easy to react to immediate outcomes, and focus “myopically on short-term gains and to lose sight of the potentially devastating long-term effects on the organization.”

 - Dilution of focus — Research has shown that individuals are prone to focus only on one goal at a time.
 As a result, the OKR framework which recommends 3–5 objectives at a time, may prove to be distracting, since multiple goals are being pursued.

-- Shifting risk attitudes — Interestingly, studies show how goals tend increase risky behavior.
-Depending on what domain you’re in, this could be positive — but if you’re in a negotiation situation (which is what the research centered around), higher propensity for risk harmed people’s negotiation performance.
+- Shifting risk attitudes — Interestingly, studies show how goals tend to increase risky behavior.
+Depending on what domain you’re in, this could be positive — but if you’re in a negotiation situation (which is what the research centered around), a higher propensity for risk harmed people’s negotiation performance.

-- Promoting unethical behavior — Goal setting unfortunately can encourage cheating behavior.
+- Promoting unethical behavior — Goal setting, unfortunately, can encourage cheating behavior.
 For instance, one study found that “participants were more likely to misrepresent their performance level when they had a specific, challenging goal than when they did not”.

 - Harmful to learning, cooperation, and intrinsic motivation — Perhaps most startlingly, goals can detract from our ability to learn and cooperate — as well, as our intrinsic motivation to do a task well.
 Research has shown that narrow goals can “inspire performance but prevent learning.”
 Furthermore, goals can foster a culture of competition that can be adverse to an organization.
 And, lastly, goals are an external mechanism, and so, to be motivated by them increases our external motivation to complete a task at the expense of our intrinsic motivation.